TadiT7/treble_experimentations_wiki/Xiaomi-Mi-9.md

 * SIM / Mobile Data / Voice
 > Works, LTE+ works.
 > Some GSI force 3G only, type \*#\*#4636#\*#\* and set LTE
+> If that doesn't work use primary slot instead of secondary

 * VoLTE
 > Not tested

 * Dual-Sim
+> Working except:
-> Working except it's not possible to select main (4G) SIM
+> it's not possible to select main (4G) SIM
+> it's not possible to set preference for 3g/4g in settings, use *#*#4636#*#* instead
+> second sim cannot use 4g due to the above issue

 * Fingerprint Reader
-> Mostly Works
+> Works
-> Broken on Always on Display
+> Broken on Always on Display (turn screen on first)

 * Brightness control
 > Works